 1. Graylog 2

-Logcheck is designed as a cronjob on an hourly basis and on every system reboot by default.
-Three are different levels of logfile filtering are developed in this logging system which include:
+Three are different levels of logfile filtering are developed in this logging system which includes:

 - Paranoid: is intended for high-security systems that are running very few services as possible.